 - Ask your product and technology leadership to outline the business impact of an outage qualitatively and quantitatively.
 For example, how will the impact be measured in terms of both lost revenue and loss of goodwill?

-Three ways to manage security risk with cloud providers
+Three ways to manage outages and security risks with cloud providers

-Ensure your team has a common understanding of the commitments and response plans of your cloud vendors and that these are accurately accounted for in your overall cloud security risk mitigation plan.
+Ensure your team has a common understanding of the commitments and response plans of your cloud vendors and that these are accurately accounted for in your overall cloud recovery and security risk mitigation plan.

 - Review the terms of your vendors’ SLAs.
 What commitments are your cloud providers making to you regarding their service?
 What reimbursements will they provide for reduced availability?